XJINE/Unity_XDebug/README.md

 ### Tag Output

 To avoid wrong conflict with other debug system which use tag, ``Debug.unityLogger.Log(tag~)`` must be used.
+So the output text in Unity editor always has a "tag: " at first.

 This problem will may be not considered in future.